-Are vacation plans up in the air because you're afraid to fly?
-Is fear of flying a career barrier?
-Has fear of flying kept you from visiting loved ones?
+Vacation plans up in the air because you’re afraid to fly?
+Fear of flying a career barrier?
+Fear of flying kept you from visiting loved ones?
 Don’t worry.
 You are not alone.
 The number of people who report fear of flying has doubled since the September 11th suicide hijackings.
 But hypnosis can help.

 To get started, ask yourself:

 The truth is that most people think airplanes are back to being the safest way to travel.
-In 2010 there were no fatalities in all domestic flights.
+Most years there are no fatalities in all domestic flights.
 Zero.
 Compare this to car accident statistics.
 If you accept this and yet are still terrified, then you can work on panic as an emotional problem rather than as a realistic response to the risks attached to flight.

 How hypnosis can help you quit the Fearful Flying Club

 If the problem seems too much for you to handle, I would suggest you schedule your first hypnosis session as soon before your flight as possible.
 I approach fear of flying the same way I treat any fear.
 First I probe for the root cause of the issue.
 Often there is a distinct origination point that may have little or nothing to do with flying.
 If this is found I help the client hypnotically to reframe it in such a way that it no longer applies to flying.
 The next step is to desensitize the fear.
 You will be guided through an imaginary flight from packing to arriving.
 You will be directed to gently experience a toned down version of your fear and to allow it to disappear and then to associate feelings of enjoyment and relaxation while flying.
 Other techniques include time compression, distraction/dissociation and somnambulism.
 In time compression, you are conditioned to experience the flight as very short so it seems to be “over almost as soon as they leave the gate.”